mthbernardes/codeexplain.nvim/README.md

 Please refer to your package manager's documentation for installation instructions.
 The general process involves adding a line to your `init.vim` (or equivalent configuration file) and running an installation command.

+### Post-install
+Once installed execute the command `:UpdateRemotePlugins`

 ## Usage

-Once installed, you can use the plugin by selecting a piece of code in Visual mode and running the `CodeExplain` command:
+You can use the plugin by selecting a piece of code in Visual mode and running the `CodeExplain` command:

 ```vim
 :CodeExplain